dhach/ansible-role-acme-letsencrypt/README.md

 All testing is done with [Molecule](http://molecule.readthedocs.io).

-A CI pipeline is realised with [Travis](https://travis-ci.org) and uses a matrix strategy, which tests on Ubuntu, Debian and CentOS.
+A CI pipeline is realised with GitHub Actions and uses a matrix strategy, which tests on Ubuntu, Debian and CentOS.

 To get started with local testing, set up a local Python venv, install all dependencies and run the tests.
 This requires Docker installed on your machine (or using Docker-Machine):